ctdhr/AD-Password-Auditor/README.md

 # AD-Password-Auditor

 AD-Password-Auditor is Powershell tool to quickly evaluate password security for Active Directory accounts.
-It is wrapper script for [DSInternals](https://github.com/MichaelGrafnetter/DSInternals).
+It is a wrapper script for [DSInternals](https://github.com/MichaelGrafnetter/DSInternals).
 It performs a dictionary attack on the stored password hashes, and outputs a file with the cracked login/password combinations.

 ## Getting started